101 Of The Best Things To Do In Mexico City: The Ultimate Guide 🇲🇽

 Development seems to be taking place on every corner as Mexico city once again springs to life with a culinary and cultural renaissance.
 You may already know how innovative and varied Mexican food is – not to mention delicious, but here you will find the best of the best.

-Not only that but Mexico City has the most museums of any city on Earth – yes, more than even Paris and New York!
+Not only that but Mexico City has the most museums of any city on Earth – yes, even more than Washington DC, Taipei, Paris, or New York!
 With various modern and historical neighborhoods, plenty of green spaces, vibrant art, and friendly locals – all the while being a safe haven from the ongoing drug war that counties to ravage the northern states – now is the time to go to Mexico City!

 So read on to discover the best tourist attractions in Mexico City and to see a comprehensive list of the 101 things to do in Mexico City.
 Enjoy!